w0anm/Ekos-Indi_RPi_Image/README.md

 I branched off for the Ubuntu 22.04.1 OS version.
-This branch is like the prevous LTS branch.
+This branch is like the previous LTS branch.

 Installation